Gupta Empire: Decline of the empire

-A 2019 study by archaeologist Shanker Sharma has concluded that the cause of the Gupta empire's downfall was a devastating flood which happened around the middle of the 6th century in Uttar Pradesh and Bihar.
+Archaeologist Shanker Sharma concluded, based on a 2019 study, that the cause of the Gupta Empire's downfall was a devastating flood which happened around the middle of the 6th century in Uttar Pradesh and Bihar.

 Post-Gupta successor dynasties

 In the heart of the former Gupta Empire, in the Gangetic region, the Guptas were succeeded by the Maukhari dynasty and the Pushyabhuti dynasty.
 The coinage of the Maukharis and Pushyabhutis followed the silver coin type of the Guptas, with portrait of the ruler in profile (although facing in the reverse direction compared to the Guptas, a possible symbol of antagonism) and the peacock on the reverse, the Brahmi legend being kept except for the name of the ruler.

-In the western regions, they were succeeded by the Gurjaras, the Pratiharas, and later the Chaulukya-Paramara dynasties, who issued so-called Indo-Sasanian coinage, on the model of the coinage of the Sasanian Empire, which had been introduced in India by the Alchon Huns.
+In the western regions, they were succeeded by Gurjaradesa, the Gurjara-Pratiharas, and later the Chaulukya-Paramara dynasties, who issued so-called Indo-Sasanian coinage, on the model of the coinage of the Sasanian Empire, which had been introduced in India by the Alchon Huns.

-Military organisation
+Military

-In contrast to the Mauryan Empire, the Guptas introduced several military innovations to Indian warfare.
-Chief amongst these was the use of Siege engines, heavy cavalry archers and heavy sword cavalry.
-The heavy cavalry formed the core of the Gupta army and were supported by the traditional Indian army elements of elephants and light infantry.
+In contrast to the Maurya Empire, the Guptas introduced several military innovations to Indian warfare.
+Chief among these was the use of siege engines, heavy cavalry archers and heavy sword cavalry.
+Heavy cavalry formed the core of the Gupta Army and were supported by the traditional Indian Army elements of war elephants and light infantry.

-The utilisation of horse archers in the Gupta period is evidenced on the coinage of Chandragupta II, Kumaragupta I and Prakasaditya (postulated to be Purugupta) that depicts the emperors as horse-archers.
+The utilisation of horse archers in the Gupta period is evidenced on the coinage of Chandragupta II, Kumaragupta I and Prakasaditya (postulated to be Purugupta) that depicts the kings as horse-archers.

-Unfortunately there is a paucity of contemporary sources detailing the tactical operations of the Imperial Gupta Army.
+There is a paucity of contemporary sources detailing the tactical operations of the Imperial Gupta Army.
 The best extant information comes from the Sanskrit mahakavya (epic poem) Raghuvaṃśa written by the Classical Sanskrit writer and dramatist Kalidasa.
 Many modern scholars put forward the view that Kalidasa lived from the reign of Chandragupta II to the reign of Skandagupta and that the campaigns of Raghu – his protagonist in the Raghuvaṃśa – reflect those of Chandragupta II.
 In Canto IV of the Raghuvamsa, Kalidasa relates how the king's forces clash against the powerful, cavalry-centric, forces of the Persians and later the Yavanas (probably Huns) in the North-West.
-Here he makes special mention of the use horse-archers in the kings army and that the horses needed much rest after the hotly contested battles.
-The five arms of the Gupta military included infantry, cavalry, chariot, elephants and ships.
+Here he makes special mention of the use horse-archers in the king's army and that the horses needed much rest after the hotly contested battles.
+The five arms of the Gupta military included infantry, cavalry, chariotry, elephantry and ships.
 Gunaighar copper plate inscription of Vainya Gupta mentions ships but not chariots.
-Ships had become integral part of Indian military in the 6th century AD.

 Religion

 The Guptas were traditionally a Hindu dynasty.
-They were orthodox Hindus, and allowed followers of Buddhism and Jainism to practice their religions.
+They were patronizers of Brahmanism and allowed followers of Buddhism and Jainism to practice their religions.
 Sanchi remained an important centre of Buddhism.
 Kumaragupta I (455 CE) is said to have founded Nalanda.
-Modern genetic studies indicate that it was during the Gupta period that Indian caste groups ceased to intermarry (started practicing/enforcing endogamy).
+Modern genetic studies indicate that it was during the Gupta period that Indian caste groups ceased to intermarry (started practising/enforcing endogamy).